coq/coq/doc/sphinx/proof-engine/ltac.rst

 -------

-The |Ltac| tactic language is probably one of the ingredients of the success of Coq, yet it is at the same time its Achilles' heel.
+The |Ltac| tactic language is probably one of the ingredients of the success of Rocq, yet it is at the same time its Achilles' heel.
 Indeed, |Ltac|:

 - has often unclear semantics
 - is very non-uniform due to organic growth